DLBPointon/annotation-pipeline-nextflow/README.md

 ## Re-written in Nextflow

-This is based off of a prior pipeline written in Snakemake found [here](https://github.com/DLBPointon/annotation-pipeline-snakemake)
+This is based off of a prior pipeline written in SnakeMake found [here](https://github.com/DLBPointon/annotation-pipeline-snakemake)

 NOTES:
 This does not currently use nf_core modules.

-As of 1st April 2022 (Fantastically timed), all modules are working and producing VCF files.
+As of 1st April 2022 (Fantastically timed), all modules are working and producing the needed VCF files.

 ISSUES:

     - I've found that params are only able to be set inside the module which isn't ideal.
 This needs looking at.

-    - Naming schemes for files arn't particularly dynamic and WILL cause an issue (overwriting) if running multiple runs on different orgs (perhaps have sample name make up the output dir?).
+    - Naming schemes for files aren't particularly dynamic and WILL cause an issue (overwriting) if running multiple runs on different orgs (perhaps have sample name make up the output dir?).

-    - Need to make this work via cluster like the previous snakemake version did.
+    - Need to make this work via cluster like the previous SnakeMake version did.

-    - Use nf-core modules <- will require a significant rewrite.
+    - Use proper nf-core modules <- will require a significant rewrite.

     - Use Docker.

     - Add MultiQC.

 ## Running the pipeline